gregbo/mininet_frr/two_router/README.md

 In order to reach host d1, router r2 needs the next hop for the 10.0.00/24 subnet.

-We have two examples:
+We have two examples, one that uses FRR and one that is Linux only:
-- mn_topy.py: Uses FRR with configured static routes.
+- mn_topo.py: Uses FRR with configured static routes.
-- mn_no_frr.py: Uses ip route to directly configure routes without FRR
+- mn_no_frr.py: Uses the linux ip route to directly configure routes without running FRR